 The Joseph Tracy Service served as architects and contractors here.

-In 1908, the building was relocated from the courthouse square, and a year later was sold to a local N. Thompson for $2500.
+In 1908, the building was relocated from the courthouse square and a year later was sold to an N. Thompson for $2500.
 He converted it into a rooming house that stood for fifty-five years.
 In 1964, it was demolished for a parking lot.

 Randall County Courthouse – 1908